Should I Become a Child Protective Services Worker?

 Child protective services workers are typically employed by state and local Child Protective Services (CPS) agencies.
 These workers often must travel to see each of their clients.
 They may also have to work weekends, evening and holidays.
 The job is emotionally demanding and often stressful.

-Most child protective services workers begin their careers by earning a bachelor's degree in social work.
-Such degree programs typically offer courses that teach prospective social workers how to interview clients, assess their needs and formulate potential solutions for the problems they face.
-Other skills learned may include crisis intervention, case management, community outreach, community organizing, research and advocacy.
+A bachelor's degree is a common requirement to become a CPS worker.
+Though a social work major isn't required, it's recommended by the National Association of Public Child Welfare Administrators and the Child Welfare League of America.
+However, behavioral health, health services or a related major can also be acceptable.
+Bachelor of Social Work (BSW) degree programs typically offer courses that cover how to interview clients, assess their needs and formulate potential solutions for the problems they face.
+Other skills learned may include crisis intervention, case management, community outreach, community organizing, research, and advocacy.
 These degree programs generally combine theoretical knowledge with practical application.

-- Complete an internship.
-Most bachelor's degree programs require that the student complete an internship that involves supervised casework in the field of child protective services.
-Internships offer students the opportunity to observe social workers as they counsel families and interact with law enforcement agents and judicial officials to assure the well-being of their clients.
+Most BSW degree programs require that the student complete an internship that involves supervised casework in the field of child protective services.
+Internships offer you the opportunity to observe social workers as they counsel families and interact with law enforcement agents and judicial officials to assure the well-being of their clients.

 Step 2: Gain Employment in a Child Protective Services Agency

 Some entry-level social workers are able to attain positions in child protective services immediately after college if they have completed an internship or other fieldwork program.
 Many child protective service agencies provide extensive on-the-job training to new social workers and a support base from co-workers in the field.
-New child protective services workers visit homes to assess potential problems and provide either counseling or intervention as necessary.
-Child protective services workers spend about 40% of their time documenting facts in casework.
+As a new child protective services worker, you'll visit homes to assess potential problems and provide either counseling or intervention as necessary.
+Expect to spend about 40% of your time documenting facts in casework.

 Step 3: Consider an Advanced Degree

-A Master of Social Work (MSW) is a requirement for child social workers looking to become child protective service supervisors or child services clinical practitioners or to enter social work mid-career.
+A Master of Social Work (MSW) can be a requirement if you are looking to become a child protective service supervisor or child services clinical practitioner, or to enter social work mid-career.
 Master's programs can take 2-4 years to complete, either full or part time, and they do not require a specialized bachelor's degree in social work.

-- Complete continuing education and leadership training.
-Those wishing to earn top advancement in the child social work field should consider leadership training and continuing education with an organization like the National Child Welfare Workforce Institute (NCWWI).
+If you want to earn top advancement in the child social work field, consider leadership training and continuing education with an organization like the National Child Welfare Workforce Institute (NCWWI).
 It offers courses that teach up-to-date information on the U.S. Children's Bureau and extensive leadership skills for CPS managers and supervisors.